-Admission to the MS-IDGH program will be based on an evaluation and recommendation by the MS-IDGH Committee.
+Admission to the MS-IDGH program is based on an evaluation and recommendation by the MS-IDGH Committee.
 An interview may be required.
-The Dean of Cummings School of Veterinary Medicine will admit applicants from these recommendations.
-Approximately 12–20 students will be admitted to the MS-IDGH program each year.
+The dean of Cummings School of Veterinary Medicine admits applicants from these recommendations.
+Approximately 12 to 20 students are admitted to the MS-IDGH program each year.

 To be considered for admission, applicants must submit an online application by one of the following deadlines:

 ||Will be evaluated by:

 If openings exist after May 3, applications will be considered on a rolling basis until the class is full.